maialenz/WetPaws/README.md

 - To [Oscar Sutton](https://unsplash.com/photos/yihlaRCCvd4) for the picture used for the fake review in services.html taken from Unsplash

 - To [Jay Wennington](https://unsplash.com/photos/w_O_tPgxvok) for the picture used for the fake review in services.html taken from Unsplash

+- To [Austin Kirk](https://unsplash.com/photos/QZenflkkwt0) for the picture used as hero image feedback.html taken from Unsplash

 ---